mugdha2509/SocketFetch/README.md

 Steps to run the project
-1) Run ./serverw24 in 1 terminal
+1) Open a terminal and navigate to the project directory.
-2) Run .clientw24 in another terminal
+2) Run the command ./serverw24.
-3) Run./mirror1 in another terminal
+3) Open another terminal and navigate to the project directory.
-4) Run ./mirror2 in another terminal
+4) Run the command ./clientw24.
+5) Open yet another terminal and navigate to the project directory.
+6) Run the command ./mirror1.
+7) Open another terminal and navigate to the project directory.
+8) Run the command ./mirror2.
-5) can test all commands in 1 terminal sessions if you want or can test in different terminals as well.
+9) You can test all commands in one terminal session or use different terminals for each connection.
-6) for 1-3 connections, commands will run by serverw24 and give output, for 4-6 connection from mirror1 and 7-9 connections to mirror2, then 10th to serverw24, 11th to mirror1 and 12th to mirror2 and so on....
+10) For the first 3 connections, commands will be executed by serverw24 and output will be provided.
+11) For connections 4-6, commands will be executed by mirror1.
+12) For connections 7-9, commands will be executed by mirror2.
+13) Subsequent connections will alternate between serverw24, mirror1, and mirror2 in